jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/010-anyone-can-improvise.md

 ## What is improvisation

-Improvisation means playing extemporaneously, off the top of our head, without specific preparation.
+Improvisation means playing off the top of our head, "extemporaneously", meaning "without time" to prepare.

-While improvisation must involve an element of novelty---some unique expression that only we could make---improvisation doesn't necessarily mean coming up with an entirely original composition (if there is such a thing).
+Improvisation involves an element of novelty---some unique expression that only we could make---but that doesn't necessarily mean coming up with an entirely original composition (if there is such a thing).
-We can play parts of tunes written by others, flowing from one bit to the next on a whim, following a stream of consciousness, adding our own embellishments as we are moved to do so.
+We can play parts of tunes written by others, flowing from one bit to the next on a whim, floating on a stream of consciousness, adding our own embellishments as we are moved to do so.

 ## Why improvise

-It’s worth bearing in mind that the point of all this is to create music.
+It’s worth bearing in mind that the whole point of all this is to create music.
-To create art, to express ourselves.
+To create art, to express ourselves, to make our novel contribution to the universe.
+And in order to do so,
-To play the guitar with the same freedom as singing.
+to play the guitar with the same freedom as one might sing.

 We can make art without first mastering the art form.
 The reason to study and practice music